djoos-cookbooks/composer/README.md

 ## Cookbooks:

-This cookbook has no external dependencies, but recommends the following cookbooks:
+This cookbook has no external dependencies, but suggests the following cookbooks:

 * php
 * windows

-### Depending on your environment, these recommended cookbooks are actual dependencies (depends):
+### Depending on your environment, these suggested cookbooks are actual dependencies (depends):
 * Using the community PHP cookbook to install PHP?
 You'll need the php cookbook to be available and its recipe included earlier in your run list (e.g. `recipe[php::default]`).
 * Running on Windows?
 You'll need the windows cookbook to be available.